 Before we even get started talking about how to create a product adoption strategy for your product or service, let’s take a step back first and define what product strategy even is.

-There have been a lot of amazing presentations (particularly at PLG) about different ways of achieving retention, increasing adoption, and defining a great onboarding experience — but these are all outputs as happen as a result of strategy.
+There have been a lot of amazing content about different ways of achieving retention, increasing adoption, and defining a great onboarding experience — but these are all outputs that happen as a result of strategy.

-So if you’re planning on implementing any of these potential frameworks, you need to first define the following:
+So if you’re planning on implementing any of these potential frameworks, you need to first answer the following:

 And that is what product strategy is.